bben95/rigi/README.md

 ---
 The following tools help make it easier to work with sample code.

--git: A tool for managing source code
+- git: A tool for managing source code
--Visual Studio Code: A source code editor
+- Visual Studio Code: A source code editor
--Live Server: A simple web server utility for Visual Studio Code -Echo Post: A simple Node.js server utility that displays post data.
+- Live Server: A simple web server utility for Visual Studio Code
+- Echo Post: A simple Node.js server utility that displays post data.

 ## Set Up
 ---